Should you use a home equity loan to pay off vehicle debt?

 Home equity loans and HELOCs may come with certain fees, such as an origination or appraisal fee, as well as other closing costs (just like a mortgage).
 You might also face a prepayment penalty for repaying your loan or HELOC early.

-Alternative ways to pay off your vehicle debt
+Alternative ways to pay your auto debt

 - Refinance your auto loan: If you’ve had the car and the car loan for several years, you may qualify for lower interest rates, especially if your credit score has improved since you initially financed your vehicle.
 Refinancing does, however, come with fees that borrowers should be wary of.